Rauk

-A rauk is a column-like landform in Sweden and Norway, often equivalent to a stack.
-Rauks often occur in groups called "raukfält" or "rauk fields".
+A rauk is a column-like landform in Sweden, often equivalent to a stack.
+Rauks often occur in groups called raukfält 'rauk fields'.
 The limestone rauks of Gotland in the Baltic Sea are among the best known examples.

 Sweden

 Rauks are common on the island of Gotland, Sweden and on the smaller islands belonging to Gotland County.
 Fårö island in Gotland, is particularly rich in rauks.
 While Fårö is on the northern end of Gotland Holmhällars raukfält at Vamlingbo in the southern end of Gotland is also rich in rauks.
 Rauks in Gotland often occur in groups or fields, so-called raukfält.
 Rauks can be found both near Gotland's many cliffs or far away from these.

 Other localities with rauks include Byrum on northwestern Öland neighboring Blå Jungfrun island, Hovs Hallar and Kullaberg in northwestern Scania and Härnön in northern Sweden's High Coast.
 Rauks on Öland are made up of limestone.
 A few rauks are located in the Scandinavian Mountains in northern Sweden's Sarek and Padjelanta national parks.